julianjc84/VORON_2.4_TOP_MOUNT_XRAIL/README.md

 - Many things may change...

 # known issues
-- tool head rear cooling fan slightly collides with gantry rear left and right corners.
-Not sure how I want to resolve this, it helps to sensorless home Y1st then back off 30mm then X then Z
+- tool head rear cooling fan slightly collides with gantry rear left and right corners. to implement heat set nuts on fan mount to save 3 to 4mm to implement
 # Features
  - simple install just new xy parts only
  - 682gram x rail full system. (lightest in the world for a 350x350 voron)